 I love the drama of the shepherd event.
-The darkness was almost absolute.
+The darkness surely was almost absolute.
 Ask anyone raised on a farm where the only electric lights were at the house.
 Nighttime outside can be sheer blindness.
-And then, suddenly, the skies light up and a beautiful figure materializes in the air just above their heads and hangs there, supported by nothing, and everything about him glowing.
-We smile at the angel saying, “Don’t be afraid.”
-Ha.
+And then, suddenly, the skies light up and a beautiful figure materializes in the air just above their heads and hangs there, supported by nothing, with everything about him glowing.
+We smile at the angel’s words: “Don’t be afraid.”
+Yeah, right.
 Easy for you to say!

 –The Angels.
-Ah, the angels.
+Ah, those angels.
+Heaven’s messengers.
 Subject of so much guesswork and object of so many questions.
 Was this the Gabriel who had made the announcement to Mary and who makes occasional appearances throughout the Old Testament?
 Could we have more information as to the appearance and the sound of the angel?

 Everything about the Jesus story is not as we might have expected.
 He is the Surprising Christ.

-You will find in this first chapter of Mark alone a dozen surprises.
+This first chapter of Mark alone contains a dozen surprises.
 Nothing is as we might have guessed.

 The entire life of Jesus is surprising, from beginning to end.
 Nothing, of course, is more surprising than the manner in which His life ended.
-Reading the last chapters of the four gospels, we are struck again and again by the unexpectedness of His arrest, His trial, the crucifixion, and most of all, the resurrection.
+Reading the last chapters of the four gospels, we are struck again and again by the unexpectedness of His arrest, the surprises of His trial, the uniqueness of His crucifixion, and most of all, the resurrection with all its ramifications.